 This is usually my first go-to for creating a meditation space.
 There are many essential oils that can help with serenity, balance, focus, and peaceful feelings.
 (Here are some of my favorites) Just diffusing them in an area can lift the mood and raise the vibrational energy.

-If you are picking up a diffuser to use regularly, including outside of mediation times, I recommend one that has an intermittent option.
+If you are picking up a diffuser to use regularly, including outside of mediation times, I recommend one that has an intermittent option (like this one).

 Crystals & Gemstones

 Some people don’t believe that crystals and gemstone have any effect on energy.
 I personally can feel an energy when I pick up certain stones- so I keep crystals and gemstones in my creative spaces.
 Including both my meditation areas and my office.

 Even if you don’t believe in the energy powers of the crystals and gemstones, they make great decor and help to create a certain calming and balanced aesthetic without taking up too much room.

 Being in nature has been proven to have benefits for your mood, bring some of that positive energy into your mediation space by having a few green plants.

 These are just a few of the things you can do to create a meditation area in a small space, do you have any tricks you’ve used to create your sanctuary in a small space?
 Let us know in the comments below!